ash443/XML-AND-JS/week-3/assignments/assignment_AshleyDcunha.md

 # Assignment Answers
-1. For the DTD file of Assignment , i Started with the Assignment.xml file . i created the in line DTD by including the elements fron the xml schema, after that i added the attributes for the elements. then copied the code to Xmlvatidation.com and checked for errors , after solving some errors, i took a screenshot of the validation message from the site.
+1. For the DTD file of Assignment , i Started with the Assignment.xml file . i created the in line DTD by including the elements fron the xml schema, after that i added the attributes for the elements. then copied the code to Xmlvatidation.com and checked for errors , after solving some errors, i took a screenshot of the validation message from the site. then i created a separate dtd file .

 ![image info](Assignment_screenshots/1.png)